3MP: MTR and MyMP

 The easy listening music format continued on DAB+ digital radio branded as MyMP, albeit without announcers.
 Announcers returned to MyMP on 13 May 2011, including Mark Johnson, John Tamb and Eddie Olek.
 In October 2011, the Australian Communications & Media Authority, acting on a complaint, shut down a pirate radio station operating from the Melbourne suburb of Chadstone, re-broadcasting the MyMP signal on AM radio.

 In March 2012, the MTR joint-venture entered administration, and on 2 March ceased broadcasting.
+On-air host Luke Grant was given no notice and had to suddenly announce the end of MTR in the middle of a broadcast just before the 5pm hourly news.
+Sydney-based newsreader Amie Meehan then began reading the 5pm bulletin, only to stop abruptly upon apparently being told off-mic that the station was shutting down.
+The following went to air in the closing seconds of the MTR format:

+Okay, I'm really sorry.
+I thought that I was still doing one last bulletin.
+Okay, no worries at all.
+I'm so sorry.
+I know you guys have worked your butts off and no matter what the ratings were, one way or the other, it doesn’t change the way you do your day.
+So I'm really sorry.
+No worries, bye-bye.

+The station then began rebroadcasting SEN's cricket coverage.
 MyMP returned to the 1377 AM frequency shortly after.

 Return to AM

 In April 2012, MyMP was granted a power increase to better cover the northern and western areas of Melbourne – first applied for while operating as MTR.
 Also in 2012, MyMP introduced 'lifestyle weekends', with Phil Wall hosting My Fishing and Richard Stockman hosting My Wine & Food.
 Former Sale of the Century host Glenn Ridge moved into weekday mornings, hosting My Melbourne.

 In 2015, MyMP adopted the positioner of "Melbourne's greatest hits from the 60s, 70s & 80s", and in May reverted to the 3MP brand.
 In July, the newsroom shared between 3MP and sister station 1116 SEN was closed, replaced with a service from Macquarie National News.

 On 24 October 2016, the station relaunched as Classic Rock Radio.